-The Robert McLaughlin Gallery is a vibrant, engaging public art museum located in Oshawa's civic centre between City Hall and the McLaughlin Public Library.
-The largest gallery in Durham Region, the RMG occupies an inspired 36,000 square foot building designed by noted architect Arthur Erickson.
+The RMG is a vibrant, engaging public art museum located in Oshawa's civic centre.
+An external agency of The City of Oshawa, the RMG is the largest gallery in Durham Region, and occupies an inspired 36,000 square foot building designed by noted architect Arthur Erickson.

 The RMG is...